AngSin/ClickTock/README.md

     npm start
 ```

 Took me ~ 12 hours on this enjoyable project.
 It came out fairly well in the time frame, all mandatory and otherwise requirements met.
 What is clearly lacking though is a distinction between a booking and previous time log in the daily log list.
-Also, right now you can make an appointment in the past - which is a bug!
+Also, right now you can make an appointment in the past (earlier in the same day) - which is a bug!

 Future improvements I will make with more time: